-The basis of both strategies is when the short-term moving average is above the long-term moving average, the asset price is on an upward path.
+The basis of both strategies is when the short-term stock sentiment moving average is above the long-term moving average, the asset price is on an upward path.
 Hence, we want to follow the trend and long the asset.
 Conversely, we want to short the asset in the other case.

-The difference between the strategies is that B has additional entry and exit conditions for when the sentiment data does not agree with the moving average condition.
+The difference between the strategies is that B has additional entry and exit conditions for when the sentiment data does not agree with the stock sentiment moving average condition.
 A 2-day average is used here to smooth out noise which could cause the strategy to change positions constantly.

 It is obvious that Strategy A will always have open positions whereas Strategy B will occasionally have no positions, instead of holding cash until another opportunity arises.

 Sentiment data from the FinSentS API will be used for the comparison of the 2 strategies.
 A1, A2, B1, B2 are selected to be 5, 4, 6, 7 respectively for Strategy B.

 For the asset, Apple Inc. (AAPL) is used.